cnmalper/ContactsApp/README.md

 # How does the app work?

-When the user opened the app for the first time, the user will see a TableView, if there's no any contact that he/she saved he can click the "+" button to add a new contact.
+When user opened the app for the first time, the user will see a TableView, if there's no any contact that he/she saved he can click the "+" button to add a new contact.

 If the user saved any contact before, the user will see contact's first and last name, After clicking the user's cell, the app goes contact detail screen.